CoderCow/c2j-Player/CONTRIBUTING.md

 for JavaScript debugging.

 The general development cycle should be
+* Run the Debug Webserver Grunt configuration and keep it running.
-* Run the Debugging Grunt configuration once.
+* Run the Debugging Grunt configuration and keep it running.
 * Run the Debug JavaScript configuration once (in debugging mode, bug icon).
 * From now on: edit files in src, save and refresh browser.
+* If you need proper video playback in Chrome, switch to port 63343.
+There will be no JavaScript debug support from within IntelliJ on this port though.